mrdk/mind/doc/words.rst

 .. word:: abort

    Stop the interpretation of the currently read text stream and return to the interactive mode by executing :word:`'abort`.

+   .. source:: [Forth83]_

 .. word:: 'abort	( -- addr )